rdf-pipeline/team-docs/PipelinePermissions.md

 1. Add your user to www-data group
     ```
-    usermod -a -G www-data <your user>
+    sudo usermod -a -G www-data <your user>
     ```

 2. set the guid permissions for /var/www